Information Technology Services

 * New retention periods for capital resources records and public safety records were added November 8, 2013.

-Subsequent phases will include retention schedules for IT records, academic personnel records, academic records, budget records, development records, student records, and more.
+Subsequent phases will include retention schedules for academic personnel records, academic records, budget records, development records, student records, and more.

 Until all project phases have been completed, updated and pre-existing retention periods will reside in the same schedule.